lukaazman/Backrooms/README.md

 ## Final Notes

 This game was a **non-commercial student project**.
-It was never released due to use of unlicensed assets, but it serves as a full showcase of my work in game development and horror design.
+It was never released due to use of unlicensed assets and being rough around the edges, but it serves as a full showcase of my work in game development and horror design.